Frequently Asked Questions

 FL511 relies on users like you to provide us with as detailed as possible feedback on any issues you may be experiencing so that we can further improve how we serve you.
 Please leave us your feedback by filling out the Contact Us form.

 FDOT encourages you to use the system on all of its platforms (i.e., website, mobile applications, and social media (Twitter, Facebook, Instagram)) and provide feedback on how to improve the system to better serve Florida drivers.
 Feedback is always welcome, so if you have a specific suggestion about how FDOT can improve, leave your comments here.

 - If you have not already signed up for the new My Florida 511 system, click the Sign Up button at the top right of the webpage.

 - Create a new login with your name and email address.
-You will receive an email with a link to opt-in for the email alerts.
+You will receive an email with a link to opt-in for the email notifications.

-- Name and email address are required to sign up for personalized alerts.
+- Name and email address are required to sign up for personalized notifications.

-- Optional: Enter your phone number to access SMS/text alerts.
-You will receive a code via text to opt-in for text alerts.
+- Optional: Enter your phone number to access SMS/text notifications.
+You will receive a code via text to opt-in for text notifications.

 - Optional: Enter your home address

 - If you have already signed up (and confirmed your email address), click on “Login” at the top of the homepage.
 Enter your email address and password.
 Click “Remember Me.”

 Please click on Sign Up at the top of the home page to update your account.

 My Florida 511 personalized services use push technology to deliver real-time roadway updates when you want them, without having to check FL511.com or the mobile application.
 When signing up for My Florida 511 free personalized services, you can customize your frequently traveled routes.
 You can also choose the time of day and day of the week you'd like to receive roadway updates and the type or severity of incident you want.
 My Florida 511 will then send you a text or e-mail based on your customized profile.
 Standard cell phone minutes and text message charges may apply.

 Personalized services available: